shrutikapoor08/devjoke/README.md

 * * *

+If an EXE file says:
+"This program requires Windows XP or better..."
+Does that mean that it'll run linux..? :)

 * * *
 To replace programmers with robots, clients will have to accurately describe what they want.